Broadband, Connectivity, Cybersecurity, and E-Rate

 Reinstatement of net neutrality to ensure that schools are not paying additional costs.

-Continue to support robust funding for rural broadband deployment in the upcoming Farm Bill reauthorization
+Continue to support robust funding for rural broadband deployment in the upcoming Farm Bill reauthorization.

 Broadband and Connectivity

-A vast majority of schools across the country have the capacity to connect students to the internet every day, but, according to Education Superhighway, only 38% of school districts meet the Federal Communications Commission (FCC) recommended level of one megabit per second.
+A vast majority of schools across the country have the capacity to connect students to the internet every day.
+Data from Connect K-12, funded by EducationSuperHighway, shows that by 2023, approximately 74% of all districts (roughly 9,573 out of 12,911) met or exceeded the FCC-recommended level of one megabit per second.

 Cybersecurity